Public Service Act 2020

 When you are part of a board for an interdepartmental venture, you have certain responsibilities and powers.
 You must follow some rules that also apply to chief executives, such as section 52(1) and section 54(1)(a) and (2).
 These rules are about being responsible and making independent decisions.

-You also have powers like those in clause 1 of Schedule 6, which talks about what chief executives can do.
-You can delegate tasks and powers, as stated in clauses 2 to 4 and clauses 5 and 6 of Schedule 6.
-You must follow other rules that apply to your role, including clause 7 of Schedule 6.
+You also have some general powers, which are outlined in clause 1 of Schedule 6, and you can delegate some of your functions and powers, as stated in clauses 2 to 4 and clauses 5 and 6 of Schedule 6.
+You must follow the rules about functions and responsibilities under other Acts, as stated in clause 7 of Schedule 6.
+Other parts of this Act also apply to you, as long as they say they do.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.